| Internet-Draft | Mission Harness | August 2026 |

 Taint is classed by source.
 Content from the Subject or the Approver does not taint; the deployment's content trust list extends that baseline to the sources it vouches for, such as first-party tools, its own catalogs, and designated corpora.
 Content from an unlisted source, or from a source the deployment explicitly marks untrusted (web fetches, inbound messages, third-party documents), is tainted.¶

 The trigger is parameter provenance where the harness can establish it.
 Because the harness mediates tool input and output, it SHOULD track at the data plane which tainted source a value derives from.
-The egress rule below then applies when a bound parameter of a consequential external-communication or external-commitment action derives from tainted content.
-Session-level taint remains the fallback where provenance is unavailable: the harness applies the rule to every such action in a governed session that tainted content has entered.¶
+The egress rule below then applies when a bound parameter of a consequential external-communication or external-commitment action derives from tainted content.¶

 The taint policy MUST be declared in the execution-environment scope statement (Section 5): the content trust list, the trigger granularity (parameter provenance, session-level, or both), and the fallback where provenance is unavailable.
 The claim is then inspectable: an auditor reads what taints, what triggers, and what happens when tracking runs out.¶